aaronbloomfield/ics/hws/hw-fuzzing.md

 ```
 uvicorn server:app --reload --port 5000
 ```

+On some systems (Windows without WSL, in particular), you have to put `python -m` at the start of that command.

 This runs the server on port 5000 on your computer.
 To test against this, you will run your fuzzer as follows: